-- 3.45 The Council is committed to informing, consulting and involving local people in decision-making. - 3.46 The Council has adopted a Constitution, which sets out how the Council operates, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to local people.
-The Constitution is published on the Council's website. - 3.47 Policy and decision-making is facilitated through a Committee System including Accounts and Audit Committee and Policy and Finance Committee.
-Committee meetings are open to the general public except where personal or confidential matters are being disclosed and Committee minutes and agendas are publicised on the Council's website. - 3.48 The Council has in place a community consultation and engagement website in collaboration with four other east Lancashire local authorities, LCC and East Lancashire CCG.
-The objective of the website, which can be accessed at www.feedbackonline.org.uk is to provide local information and opportunities that will help to improve the quality of life, and develop understanding and awareness of public sector services and activities.
-The website includes an electronic petition facility in accordance with the Local Democracy, Economic Development and Construction Act 2009.
+3.46.
+The Council is committed to informing, consulting and involving local people in decision-making.

+- 3.47.
+The Council has adopted a Constitution, which sets out how the Council operates, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to local people.
+The Constitution is published on the Council's website. - 3.48.
+Policy and decision-making is facilitated through a Committee System including Accounts and Audit Committee and Policy and Finance Committee.
+Committee meetings are open to the general public except where personal or confidential matters are being disclosed and Committee minutes and agendas are publicised on the Council's website. - 3.49.
+A Citizens Panel was set up in 2004 to enable the Council and its partners to access the views of Ribble Valley people.
+The results are used to develop policies & strategies, inform decision-making and identify where service improvements may be required.
+The Ribble Valley Citizens Panel can form part of a wider East Lancashire Citizens Panel, which when used for combined surveys allows for comparisons with neighbouring authorities.
+Members are sent approximately 2 surveys a year (which can be either a Ribble Valley only survey or an East Lancashire wide survey depending on what information is required.).